crimsonhaven-to/.github/profile/README.md

 - “Unconventional” means: if a standard solution feels ugly, we rewrite it.
 (Lumi loves building incoherrent code!)
 - The site should work on a potato laptop — Lumi respects the broke student grind.
 - Honestly, "if it works, it works".
+- Lumi no likey big corps who take down good sites like HiAnime.
+- Besides all of that, I really enjoy building stuff and "challenging" myself.

 ---

 ## License & Legal

 Crimson Haven is a **fan project**.
-We don’t host any files — we simply point to publicly available sources.
+We don’t host any files — we simply point to publicly available sources. *and mayhaps embed them after stripping them of their ads but shhh (*ゝω･*)*
 If you own content and want it removed, reach out (or send Lumi a nice coffin).
 No legal warfare, please.

 ---